TYPO3/Fluid/Documentation/Usage/Components.rst

 ..  versionadded:: Fluid 4.3

-    You can used command `composer show typo3fluid/fluid` to determine the version you are using.
+    You can run `composer show typo3fluid/fluid` to determine the  Fluid version you are using.
 Fluid 4.3 is automatically shipped with TYPO3 v13.4.